 - Cats must not be in a public place unless they are under direct control of a competent person.

 - Cats are prohibited from all Leash Optional Areas.

 - Cats must not chase, harass, molest, attack, injure, or kill a person or animal.

 Cats can be impounded if they trespass onto private property or if they are in a public place without supervision.
 The owner of a cat may also be issued Municipal Tickets for these violations.

 We also catch and impound feral cats by using humane live-capture traps.
-We work with a local rescue group Barn Rats Need Barn Cats; feral cats are spayed/neutered and then released into a confined barn environment where they are provided with food, water, shelter and veterinary care.
+We work with local rescue groups whenever possible to get feral cats are spayed/neutered and then released into a confined barn environment where they are provided with food, water, shelter and veterinary care.

 When feral kittens are impounded they are usually young enough to respond to socialization techniques.
 99% of all of the feral kittens that have come into the Pound have been successfully adopted into loving family homes.

 In addition to all of the above regulations:

 - a person may not keep more than five (5) cats in either Oak Bay or Esquimalt.